polkadot-fellows/RFCs/text/00xx-secondary-marketplace-for-regions.md

 ### Performance
 - This feature is expected to introduce minimal overhead since it primarily involves read and write operations to storage maps.
-- Efforts have been made to optimize the code to prevent unnecessary computational costs.
+- Efforts will be made to optimize the code to prevent unnecessary computational costs.

 ### Ergonomics
 - The new functions are designed to be intuitive and easy to use, providing clear feedback through events and errors.